 Narval does not simply process Maude's output for the different symbolic features (rewriting, narrowing, and equational unification) to draw an exploration tree.
-Instead, it builds on top of the numerous reflective capabilities provided by Maude for reproducing in full detail every rewrite step, FV-narrowing step, and (R, E)-narrowing step in a rewrite theory \mathcal{R} .
-There are many aspects of dealing with symbolic computations, such as proper variable renaming, handling substitutions modulo axioms, or avoiding variable capturing (by providing different families of variable indices) that are made completely explicit in Narval, while Maude hides them inside its narrowing machinery.
+Instead, it builds on top of Maude's reflective capabilities for reproducing in full detail every rewrite step, FV-narrowing step, and (R, E)-narrowing step in a rewrite theory \mathscr{R} .
+There are many aspects to be dealt with symbolic computations, such as proper variable renaming, handling substitutions modulo axioms, or avoiding variable capturing (by providing different families of variable indices) that are made completely explicit in Narval, while Maude hides them inside its narrowing machinery.

 Furthermore, Narval performs a program transformation to support the in-depth analysis of equational unification.
 Equational unification in Maude is available by means of the variant unify command and its corresponding meta-level operation metaVariantUnify (see Chapter 12.9 of (Clavel et al. 2016)).
-However, these commands provide poor insights into the internal reasoning yielding their results.
-Narval automatically transforms the user input program in order to explicitly encode the equational unification problem to be solved within the program and then uses the standard Maude functionality to carry out the inspection of the equational unification computation.

-Specifically, the input program is complemented by adding the binary, polymorphic operator =? that is used to specify unification problems, and the constant operator tt that represents success in computing an equational unifier.
-The Maude declarations for such operators are as follows:
+However, these commands provide poor insight into the internal reasoning yielding their results.
+Narval automatically transforms the input program in order to explicitly encode the equational unification problem to be solved within the program itself and then uses Maude's standard functionality to carry out the inspection of the equational unification computation.
+Specifically, the input program is complemented by adding the binary, polymorphic operator =?= that is used to specify unification problems, and the constant operator tt that represents success in computing an equational unifier.
+These operators are declared as follows:

-'''

-op \=?\: Universal Universal -> [Bool] [poly (1 2)] . op tt : -> [Bool] .
+op =?= : Universal Universal -> [Bool] [poly (1 2)] . op tt : -> [Bool] .

-'''

-where Universal denotes a placeholder for any known sort, [Bool] is the kind for the Boolean sort4, and poly (1 2) specifies that both arguments of =? are polymorphic.
+where Universal denotes a placeholder for any known sort, [Bool] is the kind for the Boolean sort5, and poly $(1 \ 2)$ specifies that both arguments of =?= are polymorphic.